 This data has a large number of caveats associated with it, which make the numbers less precise than we would like.
 However, every issue with the data that we have detailed in the paper would make the true cost of these diseases higher than listed, so we see this as a minimal cost — with the true cost of these diseases being much higher.
 The study also cannot take into account non-financial costs (e.g., emotional impact, etc.).

 The full report, written by the Lewin group with input from MDA, is available, as well as the summary paper published in Muscle and Nerve.
-The summary paper is the pre-peer reviewed version of the final article Cost of illness for neuromuscular diseases in the U.S., co-authored by Jane Larkindale, MDA's vice president of research.
-The final article, published July 8, 2013, is available with a subscription.
+The summary paper is the pre-peer reviewed version of the final article Cost of illness for neuromuscular diseases in the U.S. The final article, published July 8, 2013, is available with a subscription.